Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

 Update your invoicing template.
 Replace the "Pay via PayPal" line in your standard invoice with "Pay via NETTEN" and your payment link.
 From now on, every new invoice goes out with the new rail.

 Don't close PayPal yet.
-Even if you're done with it forever, leave the account open through the review period — closing it during a hold can complicate the eventual release.
+Even if you're done with it forever, leave the account open through the review period: closing it during a hold can complicate the eventual release.
 Once your funds are released, then close it.

-Why PayPal Freezes Happen (Briefly)
+Why PayPal Reviews Happen (Briefly)

 Understanding the cause helps you avoid the recurrence.

 PayPal is regulated as a money services business.
 They're legally responsible for funds flowing through them.
-Their risk system is automated and conservative — it flags accounts that show patterns correlated with fraud, money laundering, or chargeback abuse.
+Their risk system is automated and conservative: it flags accounts that show patterns correlated with fraud, money laundering, or chargeback abuse.
 Common triggers:

 What "Non-Custodial" Actually Means for You

-Common Mistakes During a Freeze
+Common Mistakes During a Review

-Closing the frozen account.
+Closing the account.
 Don't do this until the funds are released.
 Closing creates an additional review step and can complicate the release.

-Re-funding the frozen account.
+Re-funding the account.
 If you have access to send funds back into PayPal (some flows allow this), don't.
 You're just enlarging the held amount.

 Engaging combatively with PayPal support.
 They have a script.
 Combat doesn't help.
 Provide what they ask for, calmly and completely.
 Escalate via CFPB if needed.